Zeneric09/FF12specgen/README.md

 Processes textures in parallel using multithreading for speed.

-Automatically skips missing references and saves results to an “output” folder.

 Provides real-time progress via tqdm and final success/failure statistics.

 In short: it’s a multithreaded image-processing tool that automates generating specular maps for texture sets, with adjustable intensity and safety against numeric errors.